serasset/dbnary/README.md

 ### How do I compile the extractor? ###

 First, you do not have to compile this extractor if your only purpose is to use the extracted data.
-As stated in the previous section, the extracted is made available in sync with wiktionary dumps.
+As stated in the previous section, the extracted data is made available in sync with wiktionary dumps.

 However, you are free (and encouraged) to compile and enhance the extractors.